RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 ## Minor milestones
 Relatively easy things to add, not in order:
-* More 2hus: Nitori and Yamame are still not playable.
-I want to add Kasen and Kokoro, maybe Flandre and Joon too.
+* More 2hus: Nitori, Yamame and Kokoro are still not playable.
+I want to add Kasen, maybe Flandre and Joon too.
 * Visual effects: Can it be done with fields?
 For example, when Youmu dashes, cherry petals appear on the path.
 * Vehicles: Make an engine that can use corpses as fuel.
 * Balance: CDDA is a roguelike, but the mod feels RPG-ish at times.